Kaustubh-Sharmaaa/AI_Media_Pipeline/README.md

-# Receptro.AI Modular Media & Data Processing Pipeline
+# AI Media & Data Processing Pipeline

 ---

-## 🚀 Project Overview & Why This Is My CV Project
+## 🚀 Project Overview

 This repository is a showcase of my ability to design, implement, debug, and deliver a **production-grade, modular AI pipeline** for real-world media and data processing.
 It demonstrates:
 - **Full-stack engineering:** From Python modules to Docker orchestration